Gullskatten/fuzzy-memory-ts/README.md

 * host: `localhost` - (Address where PostgreSQL is running)
 * port: `5432` - (Port where PostgreSQL is running)

-:tshirt: This lets TypeORM connect to the database, and perform database handling (create tables, entity handling).
+This lets TypeORM connect to the database, and perform database handling (create tables, entity handling).

 3. Run `npm start`.

-### :eyes: Testing
+### :tshirt: Testing

-Simply run `npm test`.
+Start the test-server using `npm test-server`.
+Initialize the tests using `npm test` (or `yarn test`).